-Memory protection [Off, Factory only, All] - "Off" enables you to overwrite all presets.
+Memory protection (Off, Factory only, All] - "Off" enables you to overwrite all presets.
 If set to "Factory only" you cannot overwrite factory presets.
-If "All" your presets are also protected against accidental overwrites.
+If set to "All" your presets are also protected against accidental overwrites.

-KBD sensitivity [10% ...
-100%] - Sets the response level of the keyboard for both Pressure and Velocity.
+Keyboard sensitivity (10% to 100%) - Sets the response level of the keyboard for both Pressure and Velocity.

-Aftertouch Curve - Lets you adjust the keyboard aftertouch curve.
+Aftertouch curve - Lets you adjust the keyboard aftertouch curve.
 There are three options Lin (linear), Log (logarithmic) and Exp (exponential).
-Please refer to the next entry, velocity curve for an explanation of what these terms mean. $\ensuremath{\textbf{Velocity}}\xspace$ curve - This lets you adjust the keyboard response to your playing style and preference.
+Please refer to the next entry, velocity curve for an explanation of what these terms mean.

+Velocity curve - This lets you adjust the keyboard response to your playing style and preference.